liveinstantly/wowza-streaming-engine-k8s/Deployment-to-AKS.md

 <somewhere>/wowza-streaming-engine-k8s/azure$ ./create_aks_domain_zone.sh
 ```

-The output of the command contains `nameServer` information of Azure DNS as below, and you will need to delegate the sub domain to Azure DNS by adding a NS record for this sub domain name in your domain registrar and pointing the Azure DNS servers for your sub domain name.
+The output of the command contains `nameServer` information of Azure DNS as below.
+You will need to delegate the sub domain to Azure DNS by adding a NS record for this sub domain name in your domain registrar and pointing the Azure DNS servers for your sub domain name.

 ```json
 {